OpenSeed-org/OpenSeed/docs/user-guide.en.md

-# OpenSteel User Guide 🇬🇧
+# OpenSeed User Guide 🇬🇧

-This guide explains how to use the OpenSteel system to securely back up a BIP39 seed phrase using a metal plate encoded in binary with a punch tool.
+This guide explains how to use the OpenSeed system to securely back up a BIP39 seed phrase using a metal plate encoded in binary with a punch tool.

 ---

-## 🧱 What is OpenSteel?
+## 🧱 What is OpenSeed?

-**OpenSteel** is an open-source hardware project.
+**OpenSeed** is an open-source hardware project.
 It provides downloadable 3D models you can print in metal enabling you to create a durable, offline backup of your Bitcoin seed phrase.

 The design is fire-resistant, waterproof, and fully offline.
 It is meant to be printed in stainless steel using 3D metal printing services.